dwvshell/Oil-Spill-Recovery/README.md

 When you or your service provider (such as a cable or internet service provider) create your Microsoft account tied to your email address with your service provider’s domain, we refer to that account as a third-party account.
 If you sign into a service offered by a third party with your Microsoft account, you will share with that third party the account data required by that service.

-Learn more
-Back to top

 Collection of data from children
 For users under the age of 13, or as specified by law in their jurisdiction, certain Microsoft products and services will either block users under that age or will ask them to obtain consent or authorisation from a parent or guardian before they can use it, including when creating an account to access Microsoft services.
 We will not knowingly ask children under that age to provide more data than is required to provide for the product.

 Once parental consent or authorisation has been granted, the child’s account is treated much like any other account.
 Learn more about personal and school accounts in the Microsoft account section of the Privacy Statement and Microsoft Family Safety in the product-specific section.
 The child can access communication services, like Outlook and Teams, and can freely communicate and share data with other users of all ages.
 Parents or guardians can change or revoke the consent choices previously made.
 Learn more about parental consent and Microsoft child accounts.
 As the organiser of a Microsoft family group, the parent or guardian can manage their child’s information and settings on their Family Safety page and view and delete a child’s data on their privacy dashboard.
 Accounts that require parental consent to be created are automatically included as part of the family group of the individual who provided the consent for account creation.
 For child accounts that do not require parental consent to be created, (e.g., for children who are over the age at which parental consent is legally required), the parent or guardian may still use a family group, but must add the child account to their family group after the account is created.
-Select Learn more below for more information about how to access and delete child data and information about children and Xbox profiles.
+Select Learn more below for more information about how to access and delete child data and information about children and Xbox profile

-Learn more
-Back to top

 Other important privacy information
 Below you will find additional privacy information, such as how we secure your data, where we process your data, and how long we retain your data.
-You can find more information on Microsoft and our commitment to protecting your privacy at Microsoft Privacy.
+You can find more information on Microsoft and our commitment to protecting your privacy at Microsoft Privacy

-Learn more
-Back to top

 Artificial Intelligence and Copilot capabilities Microsoft leverages the power of artificial intelligence (AI) in many of our products and services, including by incorporating generative AI “Copilot” capabilities.
 Microsoft’s deployment and use of AI is subject to Microsoft’s AI Principles and Microsoft’s Responsible AI Standard, and Microsoft’s collection and use of personal data in developing and deploying AI features is consistent with the commitments outlined in this privacy statement.
 Product-specific details provide additional relevant information.
 You can find out more about the tools, practices, and policies Microsoft has created to uphold our responsible AI principles here.